 A far cry from the class of ‘To Catch a Thief’, but these gritty action blockbusters see Jason Statham punch and kick his way across the South of France.
 Notable locations include Cassis, near Marseilles which acted as a key plot location in Transporter 2.
 (More info)

-This TV series focuses on the Mayor of Marseilles (Gérard Depardieu) as he battles his protégé for control of the city.
+This TV series focuses on the Mayor of Marseille (Gérard Depardieu) as he battles his protégé for control of the city.
 The second series has been released and continues to showcase this beautiful city.
 If you haven’t see it yet, then I do highly recommend watching!

 Expect great drama, skullduggery, South of France sunshine and a fair dose of French naughtiness.